Have you ever wondered how to create perfect Marketing Tech Stack for your company?

 The marketing initiative cycle divides into 6 main departments.
 Acquisition, Nurturing, Retention, Insights & Analytics, Productivity, and Communication are their focal points when it comes to marketing.

 A total of 24 tools runs the whole operation of ESRI.
+Tools like Sales force, moz, Pardot is crucial part of their marketing tech stack.

 Marketing Funnel Tools Strategy: BlackRock